Answer to Question #13194 Submitted to "Ask the Experts"

 The additional risk from each future exposure to small amounts of radiation, such as from a mammogram or a flight, are very low or non-existent.
 We are all exposed to natural background radiation on a regular basis.
 In fact, the average background radiation dose in Colorado is approximately twice the national average but the cancer incidence in Colorado is below the national average.
 It is also reassuring to know that as we age, each radiation exposure carries a lower cancer risk than when we were younger.
 There are a lot of causes for cancer and we can't tell what caused any particular cancer.
 All we can do is calculate the probabilities.

 While we want to ensure that all medical uses of radiation are justified and optimized, it is important to realize that there are risks associated with not having medical imaging.
 The estimated average effective dose from bilateral mammography is 0.48 mSv.
-Cancelling your mammogram next year could cause a delay in diagnosing cancerous changes in the lump that is being monitored or a new suspicious lump.
+Canceling your mammogram next year could cause a delay in diagnosing cancerous changes in the lump that is being monitored or a new suspicious lump.
 I recommend discussing your concerns with your doctor so you know the risks and benefits of any given imaging and can make an informed decision.

 The estimated dose from a flight from the east coast to the west coast of the United States is only approximately 0.035 mSv.
 The backscatter x-ray scanners used in some airports result in radiation doses much smaller than the flight, and the millimeter-wave scanners don't use ionizing radiation.
-I understand the risks of radiation and don't let the radiation dose from flying keep me from travelling, even half-way around the world.
+I understand the risks of radiation and don't let the radiation dose from flying keep me from traveling, even half-way around the world.

 While medical imaging using x rays and flying do expose you to radiation, the associated risks are very, very low compared to many other things we do on a daily basis.
 I hope this will help to alleviate your worries so you can make informed decisions and not let fear keep you from living the life you want to live